RisingWISE: An enterprise course by and for women

 - ‘I have pursued seed funding for a new start-up, increased confidence in my personal and professional life and negotiated a salary increase and more responsibility’ (Michelle, Oxford)

 This programme is open to women in STEM from the University of Oxford and the University of Cambridge, and women from industry partners who have been invited to apply.
-The programme takes place over two weekends, in order to help more women attend, and who often find taking time for courses in the working week difficult.
+The programme takes place over 5 days (a mixture of Fridays and Saturdays) in order to help more women attend, and who often find taking time for courses in the working week difficult.

-Over two workshop weekends, you will be immersed in a programme that will:
+Over the course of the 5 days, you will be immersed in a programme that will:

 - Provide helpful tools and techniques to help you think through your chosen path